 - Find a better paying job.
 If you feel like you’re not earning what you should be and your employer is unwilling to pay you more, start a job search, looking for something that pays better.

 - Find a job that will repay your student loans.
 There are many companies that will actually repay your student loans, or at least a portion of them.

 - Find a job with better perks that save you money.
 Sometimes it’s not all about your paycheck.
 If two jobs offer the same salary, but one is providing health care or matching your 401k, this means you’re actually earning much more.

 - See if you can qualify for a lower interest rate through refinancing your student loans.
-Keep in mind refinancing federal student loans means a loss in federal benefits like income-driven repayment, generous deferment options (pausing payments), and the possibility for loan forgiveness.
+But refinancing student loans isn’t the best option for everyone, so be certain to understand how it works and how your loans and monthly payment will be impacted.
+Keep in mind refinancing payment federal student loans means a loss in federal benefits like income-driven repayment, generous deferment options (pausing payments), and the possibility for loan forgiveness.

 - Accelerate repayment of your student loans by making extra payments on the loan with the highest interest rate.

 - Signing up for automatic payments could lower your interest rate by a quarter of a percentage point.

 - Save money on your federal income taxes by claiming the student loan interest deduction.